 Looking at the sectional, we see that the radial is the 114 radial from the Oakland VORTAC (VOR TACAN, where TACAN stands for Tactical Air Navigation).
-Oakland's frequency is 116.8, and its ident is OAK (--- ---).
+Oakland's frequency is 116.8, and its ident is OAK (--- - - -).
 NAV2 should already be tuned to Oakland, but if it isn't, do it now.
-Turn on NAV2's volume and NAV2 $\Rightarrow$ 116.8 make sure you're getting the correct ident.
+Turn on NAV2 in the audio panel and make sure you're getting the correct ident.

 We need to adjust the OBS, to tell VOR2 which radial we're interested in.
 Set the OBS to 114.
-See if you can guess whether the flag should read TO or FROM VOR2 OBS $\Rightarrow$ 114 when we cross the 114 radial.
+See if you can guess whether the flag should read TO or FROM when we cross the 114 radial.
 And see if you can guess whether the needle will move from left to right or right to left as we cross the radial.